retrocomputacion/retrobbs/readme.md

 After a successful login or directly after choosing guest access, the supported files in the subdirectory `[bbsfiles]/intro` will be shown/played in alphabetical order.

+Starting in v0.2x an example _TML_ script is placed at the end of the `[bbsfiles]/intro` sequence.
+This script will greet a logged in user and show the amount of unread public and private messages if any.

 ---
 # 5.2 SID SongLength
 Currently, the SID streaming routines are only accessed from the `AUDIOLIBRARY` and `SLIDESHOW` internal functions.
 These functions will set the songlength by searching for the `.ssl` files corresponding the `.sid` files found, defaulting to 3 minutes when not found.<br>